Diffusion in small time in incomplete sub-Riemannian manifolds: Introduction and summary of results

 where $d$ is the sub-Riemannian distance.
 The second is to give conditions for the weak limit

-where $\g$ is a path of minimal energy in $\oxy$.
+in the case where there is a unique path $\g$ of minimal energy in $\oxy$.
 We wish to understand, in particular, what can be said without symmetry or ellipticity of the operator $\cL$, and without compactness or even completeness of the underlying space $M$.
 The heat kernel and the bridge measures have a global dependence on $\cL$, while the limit objects have a more local character, so the limits depend on some localization of diffusion in small time.
 We will give two sufficient conditions for this localization, the first generalizing from the Riemannian case a criterion of Hsu \cite{MR1089046} and the second requiring a `sector condition' which ensures that the asymmetry in $\cL$ is not too strong.
-We will thus give new conditions for the validity of \eqref{VARA} and \eqref{VF}, which do not require completeness, symmetry or ellipticity, nor do they require any condition on the measure $\nu$.
-In a companion paper \cite{BMN}, we have further investigated the small-time fluctuations of the diffusion bridge around the minimal path $\g$, which reveal a Gaussian limit process.
+Hsu's condition \eqref{HSC} is one which may usually be checked from the values of the principal symbol $a$ on some compact set, while the sector condition places a global restriction on the operator $\cL$.
+We will thus give new conditions for the validity of \eqref{VARA} and \eqref{VF}, which do not require completeness, symmetry, ellipticity, or any further condition on the measure $\nu$, nor indeed any sort of curvature condition.
+In the case of the sector condition, the limit \eqref{VARA} holds even in the case where every energy-minimizing sequence of paths from $x$ to $y$ leaves all compact sets.
+In a companion paper \cite{BMN}, we have investigated further the limit \eqref{VF}, showing the second-order result that the small-time fluctuations of the diffusion bridge around the minimal path $\g$ converge to an explicit Gaussian limit process.

 In this section, we state our three asymptotic results.
 In the next, we discuss related prior work.
 Later in the paper, we state three further results.
 The first of these, Proposition \ref{DUAL}, shows that the dual characterization for complete sub-Riemannian metrics, proved by Jerison and Sanchez-Calle \cite{MR922334}, extends to the incomplete case.
 Then Propositions \ref{HKUB} and \ref{HITEST} give Gaussian-type upper bounds, for heat kernels and hitting probabilities respectively, from which the asymptotic results are deduced.